sames007/ClientSeverMsgExample/README.md

 1. Clone or download this repo.
 2. Make sure JavaFX is on your classpath (or your IDE’s library settings).
-3. Run the `MainController` as a JavaFX application.
+3. Run the `NetworkApplication` as a JavaFX application.

 ## Features